overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

   <img src="./Figures/style_loss.png" width="80%"/>
 </p>

 For generating the final image, in the original paper they start from a random noise image, and optimize the content loss and the style loss to get the final result.
-However, the whole process is really slow and may take several seconds to get a new image, which is acceptable when processing large amount of images or the video.
+However, the whole process is really slow and may take several seconds to get a new image, which is not acceptable when processing large amount of images or the video.

 To solve the problems above, I follow the instructions in *Perceptual losses for real-time style transfer and super-resolution*, to build a fast neural style transfer network.
-The network contains several convolution and transpose convolution layers, which is trained on COCO and try to minimize the style loss of every image in the training set with the target style image, while keeping the content of the image unchanged.
+The network contains several convolution and transpose convolution layers, which is trained on COCO dataset and with the target to minimize the style loss of every image in the training set with the target style image, while keeping the content of the image.
 After training, the network will be able to change the style of any input image to the target style, within one second of running time.

 ## Image Mixing

-As described above, for applying image processing methods on specified objects in the image, an easy idea is to firstly apply the image processing method on the whole image, and then use the object segmentation mask to merge two images.
-However, directly using the mask to mix two images will lead to hard edge on the edge of the mask, especially for the case when the processed image is not similar to the original image.
+As described above, for applying image processing methods on specified objects in the image, an easy idea is to firstly apply the image processing method on the whole image, then use the object segmentation mask to mix two images.
+However, directly using the mask to mix two images will lead to hard edgse on the edges of the mask, especially for the case when the processed image is not similar to the original image.
 An example is illustrated below.

 <p align="center">
   <img src="./Figures/mix_1.png" width="80%"/>